 Forget wings and beer, why not go for an Italian-themed Superbowl?
 Serve this characteristic fish appetizer with a glass of chilled Pinot Grigio, Tocai, or Prosecco, and give your guests something to really talk about.

-Venetian in origin, sarde in soar are popular throughout Italy.
-Chef Gianluca, of our cooking vacation Discover the Umbrian Countryside, was kind enough to share the Umbrian version.
+Venetian in origin, sarde in soar are popular throughout Italy, including this version which hails from Umbria.
 If you are lucky enough to be preparing this dish in Umbria, use the small fish from Trasimeno Lake!
 But for the rest of us, any type of fresh sardines will do.
-Can't find fresh sardines?
+Can’t find fresh sardines?
 Try using another small, local fish, such as smelt or herring.
 Most of these smaller fish are rich in nutrients such as Omega-3s and are under-fished, making them a great sustainable ingredient.

 Sarde in Saor (Marinated Sardines)

 500 gr sardines (fresh, not canned!)